Welcome to CADRIM’s Research Hub

 Countries Targeted: Bahamas, Barbados, Belize, Dominica, Jamaica, St. Kitts and Nevis, St. Vincent and the Grenadines, and Trinidad and Tobago

-The major aims of the case study are to:
+The primary objectives of the case study were to:

-• Identify the phases which each country that started the process is at and
+Identify the phase at which each country that initiated the process currently stands.

-• Better understand some of the challenges faced, which may have resulting in the process being halted in some countries.
+Gain a deeper understanding of the challenges encountered, which may have led to the process being halted in some countries.

-• Highlight the successes or ways in which other countries have benefited from using the approach.
+Highlight successes and ways in which other countries have benefited from using this approach.